 }

-It can then be used to count the number of likes in the relevant endpoint.
+It can then be used to count the number of likes from anywhere in the microservice’s code.

 func (svc *Service) Like(ctx context.Context, postId string) error {